linhub15/hubertlin-site/_drafts/how-i-decoupled-microsoft-identity-core-from-my-app.md

 1. Core - Core Business details, does not depend on anything but itself
 2. Infrastructure - Implements and depends on core interfaces
-3. API - UI layer that depends on Infrastructure and Core
+3. API - Public facing layer that depends on Infrastructure and Core

 ## Steps to Decouple